Categories: Resource

 9. Designate an operations manager

-Hiring an operations manager when new to drone implementation helps programming drone.
-Ensure the manager is aware of the understanding level and time commitment and should keep things running smoothly.
-Have communication directly with the operations manager and convey the drone’s value focus is towards budget and saving money.
+Hiring an operations manager when new to drone implementation helps with programming drone.
+Ensure the manager is aware of the understanding level and time commitment, and should keep things running smoothly.
+Have direct communication with the operations manager and convey the drone’s value focus is towards budget and saving money.
 Thus, the risk analysis becomes simple and clear.

 10. Work as per a reporting schedule and format